 Overdose is the ever-present danger that comes from snorting Adderall.
 Overdose can lead to brain damage and death.
 Hypertension, confusion, psychosis, racing heart rate, heart attack, stroke, and death may result from Adderall overdose.
 Mixing other drugs or alcohol with Adderall only increases the negative results.
-Annually, tens of thousands of Americans die because of prescription drug overdose.
+Annually, tens of thousands of Americans die because of a prescription drug overdose.

-Since Adderall is a stimulant, it raises a person’s blood pressure, heart rate, respiration rate, and body temperature.
+Since Adderall is a stimulant, it raises blood pressure, heart rate, respiration rate, and body temperature.
 It changes a person’s brain chemistry linked to vital body functions, such as appetite, sleep, concentration, and energy levels.

 Adderall Withdrawal Symptoms

 Withdrawal symptoms are not the same as side effects.
 Withdrawal happens only after you stop taking the drug.
 If a person has misused Adderall for a considerable amount of time, they may suffer from the following withdrawal symptoms:

 - Changes in mood

 - Unusual tiredness